JulianHinsch/friendly/README.md

 - Fix signup - right now it is not returning 'user already exists' error...
 - Add object level permissions on api calls (for example, even if i'm authenticated, i cant delete somebody else's post)
+- Fix follows - right now they are not joined to the user because they do not use the userId key
 - Validation
 - Chat